-A teacher dies and 2 people are wounded in a stabbing in a French school.
-Terrorism is suspected
+A teacher dies and 2 people are wounded in stabbing in France.
+Antiterror police are investigating

 Julie Duhamel, an official with the the Unsa teachers’ union in the Pas-de-Calais region that includes Arras, told franceinfo that teachers had noted the suspect’s radicalization “a few years ago.”
 Franceinfo, quoting a police source, said the the suspect’s brother was also arrested.

-Parents said pupils were still confined to the locked-down school more than two hours after the attack.
+Hundreds of police deployed around the school and nearby neighborhoods, including heavily armed units, and barricaded a wide perimeter around the school.
+Parents said pupils were still confined to the locked-down school more than three hours after the attack.

 Friday’s attack came three years after a teacher was beheaded outside a school in suburban Paris.
-Samuel Paty, a history and geography teacher, was murdered on Oct 16, 2020 — also a Friday — by an 18-year-old of Chechen origin who had become radicalized.
+Samuel Paty, a history and geography teacher, was murdered on Oct 16, 2020 — also a Friday — by an 18-year-old who had become radicalized.
+Like the suspect in Friday’s stabbings, that attacker was of Chechen background.

 Martin Doussau, a philosophy teacher at the Gambetta high school, said the attacker appeared to be hunting for a history teacher.